The PIP application will officially open on December 4th, 2024. Please scroll down to the bottom of this page to view the Application Instructions.

 - A “Recommendation and Commitment” form submitted by the student’s (or team’s) proposed project mentor (a Penn faculty member or another individual approved by CURF), attesting to their support of the applicant’s proposed project and a willingness to supervise its implementation.
 Recommendation and Commitment forms will be generated by the online application.

-- A letter of recommendation from an individual not related to the applicant(s) (including, but not limited to, faculty members and administrators) who are able to assess the student’s record of innovation and preparedness to undertake the proposed project.
+- A letter of recommendation from an individual not related to the applicant(s) including, but not limited to, faculty members and administrators who are able to assess the student’s record of innovation and preparedness to undertake the proposed project.
 This cannot be the same person who is committing to act as your project mentor.
 In the case of team entries, each team member must request one letter, which they will be able to do once added by the primary applicant as collaborators on the application.
 Additional letters beyond one per student will not be read.

-- An up to 4-page business plan (including a cover page) that clearly articulates how the project will (1) be commercially viable; (2) produce a positive social impact/benefit; and (3) if applicable, emanate from students’ academic interests and coursework/research at Penn.
-Applicants will be permitted to provide one attachment or appendix to this four page business plan (for example, a student who is creating an app may choose to design and share mockups of the app’s appearance and functionality, or a prototype of the device).
-Applicants also attach letters of support from sponsoring organizations to this plan.
-Applicants will be required to submit an executive summary, along with financial pro formas or similar plans, as part of their business plan.
+- Applicants also attach letters of support from sponsoring organizations to this plan.
+Applicants will be required to submit an executive summary, along with Pro forma financial statements or similar plans, as part of their business plan.
 The Penn Center for Innovation will assist students in developing their business plan.

 - An implementation timeline providing details on the expected progress, growth and development of the proposed project.
 The timeline should be no more than one page and should be tailored as appropriate to your project.